garywong-bc/invasives-e2e-demo/README.md

 ## Setup of KeyCloak

-Using a `non-prod` KeyCloak Realm, follow instructions as per https://developers.redhat.com/blog/2020/01/29/api-login-and-jwt-token-generation-using-keycloak/ to set up a specific KeyCloak Client using:
+Using a `non-prod` KeyCloak Realm, follow instructions as per this [article](https://developers.redhat.com/blog/2020/01/29/api-login-and-jwt-token-generation-using-keycloak/) to set up a specific KeyCloak Client using:

 - `Direct Grant` Flow and
 - `Client Id and Secret` Credentials